poll

 .subscribe(console.log);

-Poll with initialValue
+Example 3: Poll with initialValue

-By default the poll initial result is {loading: true, error: null, data: null}.
-It's convenient to display a spinner since loading is true.
+By default, the poll initial result is {status: 'loading', isLoading: true, error: null, data: null}, which is convenient for displaying a loading spinner.
 However, in some cases, you may not want to display a loading spinner.
-You can set initialValue to any value you want.
+You can set initialValue to any value you want:

-import { poll } from 'ngx-lift';
+import {poll} from 'ngx-lift';

-import { of, delay } from 'rxjs';
+import {of, delay} from 'rxjs';

 poll({